 Speaking of niche services, it’s also critical to consider the combined market share that Google and Facebook ads allow you to take advantage of.
 Both companies are already two of the largest advertisers on the internet.
 Google holds 37.2 percent of the global digital advertising market, while Facebook holds an additional 19.6 percent.

 So, if you want to make sure that your listings are exposed to the largest possible audience, you’d be hard-pressed to find something more effective — or more efficient — than pay-per-click.

 Contact A PPC Company Focused on Real Estate Agents

 In the end, the most important thing for you to understand about ads for real estate agents is that every dollar you spend needs to work for you, not against you.
 A large marketing budget ultimately won’t be able to generate the results that you’re after if you’re spending that money on the wrong ads in the wrong places.

 To truly enjoy the success you seek, you need to be able to get the right message in front of the right person at exactly the right time.
 To that end, it should now be clear that the choice between pay-per-click and Zillow in terms of where to focus your advertising energy isn’t really a choice at all.

-As a dedicated real estate agent PPC company, Lead Horse Marketing prides itself on our ability to act as the true partner in marketing you need when you need it most.
+As a dedicated real estate agent PPC company, Lead Horse Marketing acts as the true partner in marketing to buyers and sellers you need when you need it most.
 In addition to pay-per-click advertising and search engine optimization, we also offer services geared at optimizing your website, blogs and other content marketing techniques, and much, much more.

 To find out more about how to leverage the full power of Google ads to your advantage or to get answers to any other critical questions you might have, please don’t hesitate to visit Lead Horse Marketing today.